 You can also set the code while creating a unit, in the unit create view.

-Vacant or to check: the code saves straight away.
+Unit status "vacant" or "to check": the code saves straight away.

 This is where the manual work disappears.
 A merge tag drops the unit's code into the email automatically when it sends.